-- The Changing Your Study Plans Policy document is in two parts. - The first part sets out The Open University's policy about the options that you have as a Student if you want to change the modules and/or qualification that you are studying, take a break from study, or withdraw from your studies with The Open University. - The second part of the document explains the rules and procedures for each option and indicates potential financial or academic consequences. - At every stage, you can contact your Student Support Team (SST) if you would like or need to talk to an advisor.
-Contact details are provided in Section 8.
+- The Changing Your Study Plans Policy document is in two parts. - The first part sets out The Open University's policy about the options that you have as a Student if you want to change the modules and/or qualification that you are studying, take a break from study, or withdraw from your studies with The Open University. - The second part of the document explains the rules and procedures for each option and indicates potential financial or academic consequences. - At every stage, you can contact your Student Support Team if you would like or need to talk to an adviser.
+Contact details are provided in Section 9. - Students living in Wales can speak with a student support adviser in Welsh on 029 2047 1170, should you wish to do so.